 Benefits include: Focusing on something fun, right-brained thinking, experiencing a new hobby, and getting to take a masterpiece home with you.

-5. Provide a Lunch Experience
+5. Provide a lunch experience

-Provide a catered lunch for your employees and offer activities afterwards, like listening to a lunchtime concert, joining a local walking tour, attending a library talk, or going for a bike ride.
+Provide a catered lunch for your employees and offer activities afterward, like listening to a lunchtime concert, joining a local walking tour, attending a library talk, or going for a bike ride.
 Eating right, exercising, and concerts all have proven work-related benefits.
 Poll your team and refer to your local newspaper for venues and events that could be a good fit for your outing.

 Benefits include: Discovering new and exciting things to do in your town, enjoying new experiences with team members, and sharing interests.

-6. Throw a Team Happy Hour
+6. Throw a team happy hour

-If you choose to host a Happy Hour, make sure to weigh the advantages and disadvantages of serving alcohol to your team, and be sensitive to any folks who don’t drink, providing alternatives.
+If you choose to host a happy hour, make sure to weigh the advantages and disadvantages of serving alcohol to your team and be sensitive to any folks who don’t drink, providing alternatives.

 Benefits include: Casual socializing and learning something new about each other.

-7. Take a Local Field Trip
+7. Take a field trip

 Organize a field trip to a local museum, botanical garden, or park.
-Sign up for a factory, brewery or winery tour.
+Sign up for a factory, brewery, or winery tour.
 Use Employee Appreciation Day as an opportunity to better know your community and learn about your neighbors.
 It might even spark some new ideas!